 image004

-Chelsea Consul Brooks – Part-time Educator/Curriculum
+Chelsea Consul Brooks – Program Director & Educator

 Chelsea has spent over a decade in many different roles in the world of Elementary Education.
 She has served as a classroom teacher, assistant principal, reading intervention teacher, literacy coach, curriculum writer, teacher mentor and adjunct professor of education.
 After her daughter was born in 2016, she was drawn to explore alternative methods of teaching and learning, including Waldorf, Reggio Emilia, Montessori and play-based learning.
 Since then, Chelsea has been adapting to several full-time roles: mama, flower farmer, and homeschooling parent.
 She believes that learning should nourish the mind, body and heart and is excited to be working with the Home Academy team to create a unique program that fosters critical thinking and a focus on developing self-awareness in addition to academic learning.
 In addition to her passion for education, Chelsea enjoys growing and arranging flowers, hiking and exploring all the nooks and crannies of Maine.